 Question: What type of work would be assigned to me?

 Reason: Every investigation company is different.
-In the insurance investigation industry there is surveillance and SIU assignments (interviews, photos, record pulls, measurements).
+In the insurance investigation industry, there are surveillance and SIU assignments (interviews, photos, record pulls, measurements).
 Some investigators only work surveillance, while others only work SIU assignments.
 Some investigators work both types of files and that can be tricky.